RICHARD CASPER | Executive Director

-Richard co-founded CreatiVets and currently serves as the Director of Programming.
+Richard co-founded CreatiVets and currently serves as the CreatiVets organization's executive director.
 Richard served four years as an infantryman in the United States Marine Corps, with a combat deployment in Fallujah, Iraq.
 During his deployment, he was hit by four IEDs in just four short months, causing him to suffer from a traumatic brain injury.
 Upon returning home, Richard found it hard to adjust and suffered from PTS until he discovered the healing power of music and art.
 After experiencing firsthand the impact music and art had on his own recovery, Richard co-founded CreatiVets to help other veterans who are suffering.

 Jeremy served four years as an infantryman in the United States Marine Corps, with a combat deployment to Fallujah, Iraq.
 He also served in the prestigious Marine Corps Security Forces Yankee White Program at Camp David.
 Following his time in the military, Jeremy worked as a videographer producing promotional videos for non-profit organizations, and after two years of serving on the Board of Directors of CreatiVets, he now serves as the organization's Executive Director.